Qatar, Shell in $6.4 billion petchem plant agreement

 "We estimate the cost to be $6.4 billion but at this stage one should be cautious," Sada said.

-Asked whether the agreement replaced a similar one signed with U.S. group Exxon Mobil (XOM.N), Sada said: "No, this is not a replacement.
+Asked whether the agreement replaced a similar one signed with U.S. group Exxon Mobil, Sada said: "No, this is not a replacement.
 This is a continuation of our strategy.
 There will be other petrochemical plants in the pipeline."

 While industry sources said last year they believed Exxon had pulled out of the agreement, chief executive Rex Tillerson denied that and told reporters the company was waiting for Qatar to make its decision.